Mississippi Coast Coliseum: Music

+Dolly Parton performed in 2010 as part of the Better Day World Tour.

+Ozzy Osbourne, Mötley Crüe, Styx and Van Halen played here during the height of their success.

+Depeche Mode have also performed at the venue during their Devotional World Tour.

+Miranda Lambert has performed in the venue multiple times, most recently being during her Wildcard Tour in early 2020.

 Guns N' Roses performed in the Coliseum on September 20, 2023, as part of their We're F'N' Back!
 Tour.

-Dierks Bentley and Zach Top performed in the Coliseum on August 23, 2025 as part of Bentley's Broken Branches Tour.
+Dierks Bentley and Zach Top performed in the Coliseum on August 23, 2025, as part of Bentley's Broken Branches Tour.

 Wrestling

 WWE has held many events, including WWE Smackdown and WWE Raw.
 It has also held many house shows, and in September 2013, it held Monday Night Raw for the first time in 8 years.
 SmackDown comes about once a year.